ofvv/discord-status/README.md

 # discord-status
 ## Check Status Of a Discord User and Give Them Roles!

-## If you use this for your server feel free to send me an invite on contact@zirobot.xyz!
+## If you use this for your server feel free to send me an invite to contact@zirobot.xyz!

 ## Some Code Provided by https://discord.gg/devs